Tattoosavage/Tattoosavage/README.md

 Hi, I’m @Tattoosavage
 I’m only looking after this 1 repo.
 Its for Spectre Operations, a small Skirmish game.
 This was my first ever delve into BSData authoring.
-Ime very much a beginner on Github !
+I'm very much a beginner on Github !

 <!---